TheEdoRan/next-safe-action/packages/website/docs/usage-from-client/hooks/useoptimisticaction.md

 # `useOptimisticAction`

 :::info
-`useOptimisticAction` **does not wait** for the action to finish execution before returning the result.
+`useOptimisticAction` **does not wait** for the action to finish execution before returning the optimistic data.
+It is then synced with the real result from server when the action has finished its execution.
 If you need to perform normal mutations, use [`useAction`](/docs/usage-from-client/hooks/useaction) instead.
 :::

 :::caution warning
 This hook  uses an experimental hook from React called `experimental_useOptimistic` under the hood.
-For this reason, you might experience bugs and some breaking changes in the future.
+For this reason, you might experience some bugs and breaking changes in the future.
 :::